ashlesss/api_practice/update_log.md

 ### TODO
 1. ~~Need to check if the user provided RJ code is parent RJ code of the work in DLsite, if not, need to redirect the metadata request to work's parent RJ code.~~(completed)
 2. ~~Add VAs to the database.~~(completed)
 3. Add more filter options to api.
-Such as sort with tags/va/circle etc.(delayed)
+Such as sort with tags/va/circle etc.(In progress)

 ## 7/8/2023